ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 `lib/ansible/plugins/callback <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_ directory.

-The following example shows a modified example Ansible's timer plugin is implemented, but with an extra option so you can see how configuration works in Ansible >= 2.4:
+The following is a modified example of how Ansible's timer plugin is implemented, but with an extra option so you can see how configuration works in Ansible version 2.4 and later:

 .. code-block:: python